 Details

-This function has no side effect and does not modify the current session, but it does require at minimum to specifiy par(mar = c(2, 2, 7, 3)) to provide margin space for all plot labels.
+This function has no side effect and does not modify the current device, but it does require at minimum to specifiy par(mar = c(2, 2, 7, 3)) to provide margin space for all plot labels.

 Examples